fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 the ITestBehaviorObserver interface where all notification methods are defined.

 The specific subject knows nothing about the implementations of the observers.
 It is working with a list of ITestBehaviorObserver objects.
-The Attach and Detach methods add and remove observers to/from the collection.
+The "Attach and Detach" methods add and remove observers to/from the collection.
 In this classic implementation of the observer design pattern, the observers are responsible to associate themselves with the subject class.
 Not all the observers need to implement all the notification methods.
 In order to support this requirement, we are going to add a base class that is going to implement the ITestBehaviorObserver interface.